Header Image - physio-updated-1600795905.jpg

 Renal Ultrasound (Kidney and Bladder) - FAQ's

 Do not eat.
-Finish drinking 40 oz. of clear fluid (preferably water) one hour before your appointment time.
+Empty your bladder first and then drink drinking 3-4 full 8 oz glasses (aprox 1 liter) of clear fluid -preferably water-- this must be completed one hour before your appointment time.
 Do not empty your bladder after drinking the water until after your test.
 If your bladder becomes too uncomfortable, you may pass a small amount of urine to relieve the pressure.
 If your bladder is not full at the time of your test you may have to reschedule.

 If you need to take medication, take it with a small amount of water.
 If you are an insulin-dependent diabetic and are asked to miss breakfast, take half your normal dose of insulin.
 If you have to miss any other meal, contact your doctor for further instructions.

-This test can only be done if the bladder if full.
-Eat normally.
-Finish drinking 40 oz. of clear fluid (preferably water) one hour before your appointment time.
+Do not eat.
+Empty your bladder first and then drink drinking 3-4 full 8 oz glasses (aprox 1 liter) of clear fluid -preferably water-- this must be completed one hour before your appointment time.
 Do not empty your bladder after drinking the water until after your test.
 If your bladder becomes too uncomfortable, you may pass a small amount of urine to relieve the pressure.
 If your bladder is not full at the time of your test you may have to reschedule.

 All Other Ultrasound Tests